cisco/mindmeld/source/quickstart/07_train_the_natural_language_processing_classifiers.rst

    from mindmeld.components.nlp import NaturalLanguageProcessor nlp = NaturalLanguageProcessor('.') get_hours_intent = nlp.domains['store_info'].intents['get_store_hours']
-   # Workbench doesn't know about entities until the training queries have been loaded.
+   # MindMeld doesn't know about entities until the training queries have been loaded.
    # Load queries for the relevant intent by calling build().
    get_hours_intent.build()
    # Get the role classifier for the 'sys_time' entity